USU-Mars-Rover-Project/2021-Sandcrawler-Mimic-Arm/README.md

 Very Basic Use
 ==============
-This is here for team members who are less familiar with Arduinos and don't want to look it up.
+For those less familiar with Arduinos

 Uploading code to Arduino
 -------------------------